Forget hotels or even hostels – go off the beaten track to discover your own piece of paradise in these picture perfect

 Want more from your camping getaway?
 There are 15 luxury Safari Tents at Wilpena Pound Resort, complete with king size beds and en suite bathrooms, as well as air-conditioning in summer.
 Non-powered campsites start from $24 a night, subject to change.
 Refer to Wilpena Pound Resort website for costs.

-Where to find it: Wilpena Pound is located about 5 hours drive from Adelaide in the Flinders Ranges.
+Where to find it: Wilpena Pound is located about five hours drive from Adelaide in the Flinders Ranges.

 3. Cable Bay Campground, Innes National Park, Yorke Peninsula